 |Low||0-5 days Notification at the start and end of maintenance activities||Maintenance Activity on customer resources in the region may result in downtime.
 A typical expected downtime would be approximately 2 minutes (the typical time of an HA failover) for affected customers for this severity.|

 |High||2-4 weeks Advanced Notification and notification at start and end of maintenance activities||Maintenance Activity on customer resources in the region may result in downtime.
 A typical expected downtime would be more than 2 minutes (longer than an HA failover) for affected customers for this severity.|

 Emergency maintenance may occur at any time provided there is sufficient justification to warrant such an action.
 Examples of appropriate justification are patching severe security vulnerabilities that exposes customers to attack, customer resources are experiencing an outage, or there is significant platform degradation that will imminently result in disruption to customer resources.
 Kaleido will notify customers of emergency maintenance windows and possible service disruptions by updating the status feed as soon as is practical during the incident.

 Automated Platform Optimization

-Some maintenance operations are automated and may occur outside of scheduled windows.
-These operations are designed to keep the Kaleido platform healthy while not impacting any paid-for customer resources.
-For nodes created on the free starter tier, there are no SLA guarantees.
+Some maintenance operations are automated and may occur outside of scheduled maintenance windows.
+These operations are designed to keep the Kaleido platform healthy without impacting any paid-for customer resources.
+For nodes created on the starter or developer tier, there are no SLA guarantees.
 Failover may occur automatically as directed by the platform in order to optimize usage on the platform.
-The customer does not have control of when these failovers occur, and should not use the starter tier for important workloads.
-The platform does not run automated optimization of resources created on the team, business or enterprise tier outside of posted maintenance windows.
+The customer does not have control of when these failovers occur, and should not use the starter or team tier for important workloads.
+The platform does not run automated optimization of resources created on the business or enterprise tier outside of posted maintenance windows.